A Beginner's Guide to MySQL Management Tools

 - Key Features:

-- Batch processing for SQL queries
+- Batch processing for queries

 4. DBeaver